Blendify/blender-manual/trunk/blender_docs/manual/files/data_blocks.rst

 Property Value
    This does two things: first it sets the current value of the custom property, and second, it defines the data type of the property.
-   For example, custom properties can either be of type: Integers, Floats, or Booleans.
+   Custom properties can be of the following types: Integers, Floats, Strings or Booleans.
    See the table below for a list of examples for each:

-   :Integers: 1, 2, 3, 4...
+   :Integers: 1, 2, 3, 4,
    :Floats: 3.141, 5.0, 6.125,
+   :Strings: any text,
    :Booleans: ``True``, ``False``

    .. note::